By TMoM Team Member Kodia Byers

 Location: Big Elkin Creek, Wilkes County

-Description: Trails surround these falls, but you can also park close enough to only walk about a quarter mile to reach the falls.
-Cautionary tip taken from this article: “The falls is a touch wild, lying at the bottom of a wooded gorge that requires some caution by folks who must climb down a steep creek bank to get to the water.
+Description: Trails surround these falls, but you can also park close enough to walk about a quarter mile to reach the Carter Falls.
+Cautionary tip and photo credit taken from this article: “The falls is a touch wild, lying at the bottom of a wooded gorge that requires some caution by folks who must climb down a steep creek bank to get to the water.
 While the upper falls at the end of a newly cleared trail look tranquil enough, the falls’ lower, steeper section has a wall of granite where someone can slip and get hurt.”
 (Photo credit: Mountains to Sea)

 Additional Info: mountainstoseatrail.org

 Description: When you follow GPS, you will park in a lot and the entrance to the Falling Waters Trail will be directly across the street.
 About 10 minutes into the trail walk is a bridge over a stream where kids can search for bugs and wade in the water.
 As you follow the loop, a trail winds around alongside the creek with more opportunities for wading, splashing, and exploring.
 Make sure you have good walking shoes if you intend to spend more time walking than resting by the water!
 Read our TMoM blog here.